CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 #### Run a Single Test or Suite

 Sometimes it is useful to run a single test or suite for easier debugging purposes.
 To do this simply change the `it` function call for the desired test to `fit`, the `f` stands for `focused` in Jasmine speak.
 Likewise, to run an entire suite, use `fdescribe` instead of `describe`.

+### Test Driven Development (TDD) mode

+TDD is a development method that helps write leaner code.

+The idea is to write a failing test and then implement the code that makes it pass.

+The command `npm run test:tdd` will run Cesium's test while automatically rerunning the tests on code change.
+This speeds up the process of writing and debugging tests.

+With Cesium you can use TDD as follows:

+1. Use `fdescribe` for your test suite - Cesium has a lot of tests, so running all of them during development is not practical.
+2. Run `npm run test:tdd` - this should run karma and open its browser window
+3. If there are tests in the suite, see that they pass
+4. Write your failing test and see that it fails
+5. Implement the code until your test passes
+6. You can debug the test/code in the opened karma browser window

 ## Testing Previous Versions of CesiumJS